 Joining Vision and Action

-Sarah is the Co-Managing Director/Director of Resource Development for Joining Vision and Action (JVA), an organization focused on helping and inspiring local change makers to succeed, sustain and scale.
-As the Director of Resource Development, Sarah works with JVA clients to access funding—helping build their capacity for increased social and community change.
-Sarah has been working in the social change sector for 13+ years, providing program development and management, grantwriting, facilitation, and strategic and social enterprise planning for nonprofits and government agencies both internationally and in the United States.
+Sarah is the Co-Managing Director/Director of Resource Development for Joining Vision and Action (JVA), a social enterprise focused on helping and inspiring local change makers to succeed, sustain and scale.
+Sarah and the other Co-Director lead a team of 19+ incredibly talented associates who specialize in a variety of sectors, including evaluation, community engagement, strategic/business planning, grantwriting, fundraising, social enterprise and marketing/communications.
+The Resource Development team works with JVA clients to access funding—helping build their capacity for increased social and community change.
+Sarah has been working in the social change sector for 14+ years, providing program development and management, grantwriting, facilitation, and strategic and social enterprise planning for nonprofits and government agencies both internationally and in the United States.
 At JVA, she has written more than $10 million in successful grants for clients.
 Sarah is also a social entrepreneur dedicated to helping create businesses that accomplish a social mission and provide opportunity for vulnerable populations.
 She is the co-founder of Tribe Apparel, a fair-trade fashion line with the mission to create ethical employment for women with barriers to employment, including refugees in the United States and trafficking survivors in Cambodia.
 Previously, Sarah was the grants manager at Denver Rescue Mission, the senior program officer for an international humanitarian organization, and an international development consultant in Africa and Asia.
 Sarah was recognized as one of Denver Business Journal’s 40 Under 40 in 2014 for her social enterprise work at JVA.
 Sarah received her undergraduate degree from University of South Carolina and her MBA from Eastern University.

 Dawn Z. Hommer, CCAP, MBA